 - Ensuring timely delivery of project education materials and deliverables

-- Track the progress of education projects and report to all stakeholders
+- Tracking the progress of education projects and reporting to all stakeholders

-- Use project scheduling and control tools to monitor projects plans, work hours, budgets and expenditures
+- Using project scheduling and control tools to monitor projects plans, work hours, budgets and expenditures

-- Effectively and accurately communicate relevant project information to the client and project team
+- Effectively and accurately communicating relevant project information to the client and project team

-- Keep the Senior Education Specialist and others informed about project status and issues that may impact client relations
+- Keeping the Senior Education Specialist and others informed about project status and issues that may impact client relations

-- Prepare and/or edit meeting minutes, presentations and tables
+- Preparing and/or editing meeting minutes, presentations and tables

-- Schedule project follow up meetings as needed
+- Scheduling project follow up meetings as required

-- Develops and publishes communications to project stakeholders
+- Developing and publishing communications to project stakeholders

-- Develops and review project status and report
+- Developing and reviewing project status and report